What is a BOM (Bill of Materials)?

 A good BOM powers efficient and accurate manufacturing.
 It allows businesses to identify and price all the elements and processes needed to make a product before production actually begins.
 This takes the risk out of production and ensures everything is in place to move forward.

-Using a BOM reduces the likelihood of either shortages or overages of materials, ingredients or components.
+Using the BOM process reduces the likelihood of either shortages or overages of materials, ingredients or components.
 It helps to ensure the right ingredients, items or materials are available at the right time and in the right quantities, meaning that manufacturers remain within budget and on schedule.

 Companies that work with contract manufacturers can also be confident the final product will meet their specifications.
 Plus a good BOM is also essential in building excellent vendor relationships.
 Mistakes cost time and money and business relationships are too valuable to risk by sending bad data to a vendor partner.